-Class 26: April 28 Kant's Critique of Pure Reason, Transcendental Deduction (AW 737-756)
+Class #27: Apperception, the Application of Concepts, and the Transcendental Deduction Kant's Critique of Pure Reason, from the Transcendental Analytic (AW 737-756)

 I. The Categories

 The Transcendental Analytic contains Kant's transcendental derivation of the concepts we impose on appearances given in intuition.